ignite/cli/docs/3 Scaffold a Blockchain/3 Type Scaffold.md

     The name of the custom module in which a type is scaffolded.
 By default, a type is scaffolded in a module name that matches the project name.

-Files and directories created and modified by scaffolding:
+The following files and directories are created and modified by scaffolding:

 * `proto`: services for SDK messages and queries, HTTP endpoints
 * `x/module_name/keeper`: gRPC message server and query handler